 The charging at home, at the workplace, at the destination, each with a short or long dwelling time, as well as the fast charging on the road on longer routes.

 As the figure shows, charging at work or at home is the most common.
 In order to ensure charging in the private installation locations (85%), electric mobility has to be integrated into construction, homeownership and tenancy law.

 With the entry into force of the charging station regulation on March 17th 2016, the Combined Charging System (CCS) became the standard for all charging stations in public areas.
 In advance, some car manufacturers have stated that they will produce all models with CSS in the future.
 The combined charging system ensures charging on normal charging stations with alternating current (AC charging stations) as well as fast charging with direct current (DC charging stations).
 This allows all application scenarios to be covered.

 The Charging Infrastructure in Germany

-In addition to the charging stations in public areas, the BDEW survey also records charging stations on publicly accessible private property (multi-storey car parks, supermarket car parks, etc.) every six months.
+In addition to charging stations in public areas, the BDEW survey also included charging stations on publicly accessible private grounds (multi-storey car parks, supermarket parking lots, etc.) .